BERDPhone/BERDOS/README.md

 Currently a work in progress, open an issue to request a feature, and feel free to post a thread on discussions, to find other ways to help.

+To contribute read `style.md`, and read the issues tab or read the tasks bellow.

 ## Setup
 Have cmake installed, navigate to 'build/' and run `cmake .. && make boot && cp ./src/os/boot.uf2 ../bin`